Quartz14/wt_hep_project/README.md

-# wt_hep_project
+# Higher Education Platform
-Higher education platform developed as part of Mini project
+Online Higher education management platform developed as part of Mini project

 As part of Computer Science Engineering coursework, under Visvesvaraya Technological University (VTU), a web application using PHP, Javascript, HTML is developed